palladius/clouddeploy-platinum-path/step-by-step-guide.md

       rollout (for obvious reasons), but becomes interesting from the second on.
 It links error to right contextual logs.
 So every error is one click away to investigate the issue.
 The Google way 🦚 :)

-###  11-14: redacted

-Steps 11-14 have been redacted.
-If curious, check under `examples/`

-#### Lab 4: observe Simple Solution for app03
+#### Lab 4 🧪 observe Simple Solution for app03

-`app03` should work out of the box, once you manage to get TWO different versions to canary and prod.
+Now that you got confident committing changing for apps and observe them flow to Cloud Deploy, plus promoting version to your favorite target, you can get your first satisfaction. **Simple Solution** will start working for `app03` as soon as you have two (possibly distinct) versions in Canary and Prod.
+If the versions are the same, you'll have a hard time noticing a difference but you could inject change in the code :) The simplest way, however is to have the latest version in canary and the pentultimate version in prod.

 Instructions: